pingcap/docs-cn/reference/tiflash/scale.md

 2. Check whether the node has been offline successfully using Grafana or pd-ctl (the offline process takes some time).

-3. After the `store` corresponding to TiFlash disappears, or the `state_name` becomes `Tomestone`, execute the following command to shutdown the TiFlash process:
+3. After the `store` corresponding to TiFlash disappears, or the `state_name` becomes `Tombstone`, execute the following command to shutdown the TiFlash process:

     {{< copyable "shell-regular" >}}